zevv/npeg/README.md

 ## Advanced topics

 ### Parsing other types then strings

+Note: This is an experimental feature, the implementation or API might change in the future.

 NPeg was originally designed to parse strings like a regular PEG engine, but has since evolved into a generic parser that can parse any subject of type